 To learn more about their scoring process, check the guide from the ACT website.

-How To Receive Your ACT Score
+How To Receive Your ACT Result

 The first thing that you should do is to log on to your account in the ACT website.
 Use the user ID and password that you have created when you initially signed up for an account.
 In case you forgot your user ID or password, click on the “Forgot password” or “Forgot User ID” links to be able to retrieve those details.